arnhemcr/financial/README.md

 It defaults to this module's CSV record.
 If a statement line cannot be translated into a transaction, it is reported as an error.

-The output transaction format defaults to a [Ledger] journal entry.
-It can also be set to this module's CSV record.
+The output formats for transactions are [Ledger] journal entry, the default, or this module's CSV record.
-Transactions are ordered by date ascending.
+The output order for transactions is date ascending.

 For more information and examples to try, run `go doc` in the translate directory.